-Due to the escalation of cases in the United States and growing concerns in Canada, Field Nation is taking extra steps to ensure our communities, partners, employees, and users stay safe and healthy.
-Please check back frequently for updates.
+Field Nation is taking extra steps to ensure our communities, partners, employees, and users stay safe and healthy.
+For your reference, we have compiled a list of FAQs.
+Please check back regularly for updates.

 are experiencing cold or flu symptoms, regardless of whether you have been diagnosed with COVID-19

 have been in close contact with someone diagnosed with COVID-19 or have traveled through an affected area

 As of Friday, August 21, 2020, Field Nation has reinstated the cancellation policy.
 However, Field Nation will not penalize late work order provider removals related to COVID-19.
 Please remember to provide detailed notes in the “Provide Explanation” section when reporting “I can’t make it to my assignment.”
 Field Nation’s support team will review, validate, and monitor any abuse of COVID-19-specific provider cancellations.

 In the event you need to swap the service provider on a work order, we request that you request swaps before the confirmation window of the work order begins.

 Please note that if a swap is denied or a buyer does not respond to the request, sending the swapped service provider is considered ‘sending an unauthorized person to site’ and may result in a quality infraction.

 State, county, or city mask mandates: Although much of the country is reopening, some areas still have restrictions in place.
 If a city, state, or county has a mask mandate in place, or if the work order requests that a mask be worn and the provider arrives on-site and fails to wear a mask, the work order can be canceled, and the buyer can dispute the fee.
 Site mask mandates: Mask requirements in areas that do not have a current mask mandate should be listed in the scope of work and on the list of required equipment.
 If the mask requirement is included in the scope and the provider arrives on-site and fails to wear a mask, the buyer can cancel the work order and dispute the fee.